‘Days Of Our Lives’ Weekly Preview Spoilers: Sarah’s Busted & Stefan Gets Shot

 Meanwhile, Lani Price (Sal Stowers) will track down Vivian Alamain (Robin Strasser) and try to arrest her for the attempted murder of Kate Roberts (Lauren Koslow).
 However, Vivian doesn’t plan to go down without a fight, and she’ll pull a gun on the Salem police officer.

 Lani will fire her pistol at Vivian as Stefan DiMera (Brandon Barash) steps in front of the bullet to protect his mother from harm.
-However, this will prove to be a very deadly mistake for Stefan who will die due to the gun shot wound.
+However, this will prove to be a very deadly mistake for Stefan who will die due to the gunshot wound.

 Matters of life and death rock Salem as Eric learns of Sarah's pregnancy, and Julie starts to slip away.
 Watch #DAYS, weekdays on @NBC. pic.twitter.com/rcjQ3fU60w